Postoperative Pain Management

 Can non-pharmacological methods be used for postoperative pain management?

-How is postoperative pain typically assessed?
+How is the effectiveness of postoperative pain management evaluated?

 Can postoperative pain management be tailored to individual patients?